This program is not available to students with only a high school diploma. University credit is required before admission.

 - What are GMOs?

 The U of S Nutrition Program structure is unique in Canada!
-It's one of only a few in Canada that incorporates the dietetic internship as part of the degree requirements, which in turns allows students to practice after graduation – a huge asset!
+It's one of only a few in Canada that incorporates the dietetic practicum as part of the degree requirements, which in turns allows students to practice after graduation – a huge asset!
 The program is a partnership with the Regina Qu'Appelle Health Region, Saskatoon Health Region, and affiliated health regions and Tribal Councils throughout the province.

 - NUTR 310: Food Culture and Human Nutrition